Spring Garden Revival

 Integrated Nutrient Management & Organic Fertilizer Options for Bourne’s Acidic Soils

-Sustainable nutrient management in Bourne prioritizes cultural controls and organic options.
-Maintain proper mowing height (3–4 inches for Kentucky bluegrass, 3.5–4 inches for tall fescue) and practice grasscycling to return clippings, providing up to 1 lb N/1,000 sq ft annually.
-Core aeration (spring/fall) improves nutrient uptake, while overseeding with improved cultivars reduces fertilizer needs.
-Use slow-release nitrogen (minimum 50% slow-release fraction) and organic fertilizers (compost-based, feather meal, alfalfa meal) to enhance soil biology.
+• Overseed with improved cultivars needing less N Use slow-release nitrogen (minimum 50% slow-release) and organic fertilizers (compost, feather meal, alfalfa meal) to enhance soil biology.
 Apply dolomitic lime (50–100 lbs/1,000 sq ft) to raise pH gradually.
-Annual compost topdressing and beneficial microorganism inoculation support long-term soil health and reduced input needs.
+Annual compost topdressing (1/4–1/2 inch) and beneficial microorganism inoculation support long-term soil health and reduced input needs.

 Bourne Community Development Guidelines for Fertilizer Application & Public Safety Protection

-The Bourne Community Development Department
+Bourne Health Department

-24 Perry Avenue, Buzzards Bay, MA 02532
+24 Perry Avenue, Bourne, MA 02532

-Official Website: Bourne Planning Department
+Official Website: Bourne Health Department

 What Neighborhoods Do We Serve Throughout Bourne, MA?

-• Monument Beach: Glacial till, moderate drainage, acidic pH, proximity to wetlands (buffer zones required)
+• Monument Beach: Glacial till, moderate drainage, acidic pH, proximity to wetlands—buffer zones required

 Bourne Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards

-24 Perry Avenue, Buzzards Bay, MA 02532
+24 Perry Avenue, Bourne, MA 02532

-(508) 759-0600
+Phone: (508) 759-0600 x1346